-Mark Hunkin Deputy Head - Operations & Academic
+Mark Hunkin Deputy Head - Operations & Academic & Safegurading

 Timetabling, Curriculum - including the GCSE and A Level options processes; Child Protection Officer

-Director of Sixth Form
+Nick Robertson Director of Sixth Form & Senior Head of House

 Strategic and Operational Leadership of the Sixth Form

-Director of Key Stage 4
+Steve Neal Director of Key Stage 4 & Pupil Premium

 Responsible for all Pastoral matters in Year 9 to 11; Leadership of Heads of Year and Tutors in Years 9 to 11

-Director of Key Stage 3
+Laura Reeve Director of Key Stage 3 & SENDCO